justmars/corpus-base/README.md

 1. Unlike `corpus-pax` which operates over API calls, `corpus-base` operates locally.
 2. It implies parsing through a locally downloaded repository `corpus` to populate tables.
 3. _Opinions_ are limited.
 Save for 1 or 2 sample situations, the present `corpus` only includes the Ponencia.
-4. Note that with _Segments_ (fts-enabled relevant text fragments of each _Opinion_) the database size hits ~4.4gb.
-5. Segments exclude footnotes.

 ### Data